pgonzaleznetwork/HappySoup.io/README.md

 * Metadata API to get describe information on custom fields
 * SOAP API to validate that the token is still valid and to logout when requested by the user

+**Login out or revoking the access token**

+If at anytime you want the app to lose access to your access token, you have two options:

+* Use the Logout button on the app.
+This will completely destroy the server side session and all record of your access token.
+* From Salesforce > Setup > Connected Apps Oauth Usage > Find the token for sfdc-happy-soup and revoke it.
+The app will no longer be able to use the access token and you'll be logged out the moment you try to use the app again.